Weighted Blanket Tips for Finding What’s Right For You or Your Loved One

 For children with anxiety:

-Getting a weighted blanket for a child can be a bit tricky because they are less able to communicate what they may like in terms of weight and parents usually want a blanket that is going to grow with them.
+Getting a weighted blanket for a child can be a bit tricky because they are less able to communicate what they may like in terms of weight and parents usually want a blanket that is going to grow with their child.
 I find the 40×50 size to be the most ideal for kids and even teens as it provides good coverage but is not so large as to be cumbersome when trying to move it from room to room.
 In my experience, most kids like weighted blankets near the top end of their range.
-Because kids grow so quickly you can often push that weight up by 2-3 pounds to get the most life out of the blanket.
+Because kids grow so quickly you can often push that weight up by 2 to 3 pounds to get the most life out of the blanket.

 People with autism tend to have similar preferences in terms of weight as those with anxiety.
 Choosing weighted blankets at the top end of their range has great results.
 With Autism, there are other challenges; there may be sensory issues around fabric.
 Cotton is smooth and cool to the touch so it seems to be the fabric with the least issues.
 However, flannel and cuddle fabrics have the most negative reactions due to their strong textures.
 I would suggest avoiding these fabrics altogether to decrease the chance the blanket might be met with refusal.

-For Restless Legs and Area Specific Chronic Pain:
+For Restless Legs and Area-Specific Chronic Pain: